Discovering Miami in one day is impossible, but here you’ll find the best Miami tips to experience the entire Miami and South beach vibe in one day.

 Where to stay in Miami?

 We stayed in the Hyde Midtown Miami hotel for 2 nights.
 This was not a sponsored stay.
 Yes, we also still pay for our stays like every other tourist.
 But I would like to give this tip, because in Miami certainly the areas around South Beach and Miami Beach, the accommodations are very pricey.
 If you are looking for something more within the city, you can really find gems for a good price.
 Just like this hotel with beautiful suites and a rooftop swimming pool.
+If you would like to stay in a unique accommodation that radiates the Miami vibe, then I would definitely recommend staying in one of the best Art Deco hotels in Miami Beach.

 Other fun activities you could add to your Miami itinerary

 Of course there are many other activities to add to your Miami itinerary.
-These are still on our bucket list for our next visit to Miami:
+These are still on our bucket list for our next visit to Miami

 - Design District